 Winter time is orange time for us here in California.
-We look forward to this time of year; to have a bit of sunshine in our kitchen and to nourish our bodies with much-needed vitamin C during the cold winter months.
+We may look forward to a bit of sunshine in our kitchen and ways to nourish our bodies with much-needed vitamin C during the cold winter months.

 I use my Vitamix to powder the peels.
 A food processor or coffee grinder can also be used.
 You may need to break the pieces up a bit before adding them.
 Be sure to add only a few peels at a time and process until they are fully ground into a powder.
 Of course, you can also break up the peels by hand or even keep them whole, if you are using them for a recipe or in tea.